 With the Raven Queen defeated, our Matador Prince can finally return to the Enchanted Forest.
 The sky fills with Christmas stars and we meet the Sugar Plum Fairy who dances with the long train dress known as the ‘bata de cola’ and plays the castanets.

-The finale brings the whole cast to the stage in a celebratory ‘Fin de Fiesta’ where even the musicians take a turn dancing while every sings the chorus from a ‘villancico’ (Christmas Carol).
-You can find many of the lyrics from the performance as well as a digital program on the program page here
+The finale brings the whole cast to the stage in a celebratory ‘Fin de Fiesta’ where even the musicians take a turn dancing !!
+Join us as we sing the chorus from a ‘villancico’ (Christmas Carol).
+You can find many of the lyrics from the performance as well as a digital program on the program page here ›››››››